G3F4/javascript-basics-workshop/README.md

 5. Check browser, test if clicking in button with text `Play game!` changes view

 ## Views loop

+Every game needs to be endless in terms of state.
+After ending game, we want to start over.
+Create simple game state loop, so user after ending game, will be backed to welcome view.

 - `else` statement